 Contrary to popular belief, Gen Z still conducts searches on Google.
 And to cast a wide net, paid search is still a viable option.
 Just make sure you’re including information about comparing products or user reviews in your ad copy.
 And mix organic social media posts with paid posts.
 Just remember you have less than 8 seconds to capture their attention.

 Instagram is realizing its impact on online shopping, so they are prioritizing in-app experiences with shopping.
 Using the shopping feature, users can click on product details and it will take them right to the product detail page of your website.

 They are currently beta-testing checkout for some Instagram business accounts to make it even more seamless of an experience for the Instagram user.

 Bill Gates famously said, “Content is king,” more than 20 years ago!
 And while that statement still holds true, Gen Z prefers video over the written word.
 So when you can, use video to capture their attention.
 Make sure it’s educational, entertaining and funny.

 Gen Z isn’t going anywhere.
 Businesses and marketing professionals everywhere should be scrambling to connect with this huge digital generation because getting ahead of these marketing trends will make it or break it for businesses of the future.
 It may not be today or tomorrow, but someday we will be catering our advertising to this overwhelming cultural shift one way or another.
 Get ahead of it now while there’s still wiggle room for mistakes.

-Whether it be updating your website, optimizing for mobile, or just getting your business on social media, take the initiative and start making the necessary changes to connect with Gen Z.
+Whether its updating your website, optimizing for mobile, or just getting your business on social media, take the initiative and start making the necessary changes and focus on marketing to Gen Z.